Who We Are

 Whoever saves one life, it is as if they saved an entire world. − M Sanhedrin 4:5

-Men and women were created in God’s image, have infinite value, and deserve respect and dignity.
+Men and women were created in God’s image.
 All acts of bigotry, misogyny, racism, anti-Semitism, and hatred deface God’s image.
 Those who perpetrate these acts transgress against God.
-Men and women are called to preserve and honor life, promote human dignity and tolerance, care for the earth, and advocate for justice. − Genesis 1:27; 9:6; Proverbs 31:8; Isaiah 1:17; Zechariah 7:9; Matthew 5:22; Acts 17:26-28
+Men and women are called to preserve and honor life, care for the earth, and advocate for justice. − Genesis 1:27; 9:6; Proverbs 31:8; Isaiah 1:17; Zechariah 7:9; Matthew 5:22; Acts 17:26-28

 V’Al cheit shechatanu l’faneicha b’yod’im uv’lo’ yodim.